Brendan Kiernan: Personal life

+Kiernan was married in June 2023.

 Club career

 Early career

 Kiernan started his career in the youth team at Fulham, but left as a youngster to join Crystal Palace.
 He stayed with the club until he was 16, but was released at the end of the season in 2009.
 He then underwent unsuccessful trials at QPR, Derby County, Charlton, Southend, Leeds and Leicester.

 He then joined the AFC Wimbledon Senior Academy at South Thames College, where he got picked for the England Colleges team.

 AFC Wimbledon

 The midfielder made his league debut for "The Dons" in a Conference game against Crawley Town in a 3–1 defeat on 18 March 2011, coming on as a substitute for Luke Moore.
 Kiernan only featured in one more game in the 2010–11 season, a 0–0 draw with Forest Green Rovers, which was his first League start for the club, securing a place in the Conference play-offs.
 Following AFC Wimbledon's promotion to the Football league Kiernan made his football league debut on 24 September 2011 when he came on as a substitute for Luke Moore in a 2–1 win over Bradford City in League Two.
 On 27 January 2012, Kiernan signed for Braintree Town on a one-month loan deal, making four appearances in total.
 Kiernan scored his first goal in professional football in the First Round of the League Cup against Stevenage on 14 August 2012.
 It would only prove to be a consolation, however, as AFC Wimbledon went on to be defeated 3–1.
 Having broken into the first team under manager Terry Brown at the start of the 2012 season, Kiernan left the club by mutual consent on 8 April 2013 under new manager Neal Ardley.